AruelKuro/P6-Restaurant-Reviews-App-Stage-1/README.md

 Python 2: `python -m SimpleHTTPServer 8000`
 Python 3: `python -m http.server 8000`
 - View this site in your browser at `http://localhost:8000`

+## Reference
+Starter code was provided by Udacity.